Skip to content

 Due to the rigorous nature of the graduate nursing program and the time commitment of the coursework and clinical, students can expect to spend a significant amount of time studying and preparing required assignments.
 Generally, a student will be expected to spend 5 hours per week outside the class room for every 1 credit hour of the course.
 This means a 3 credit-hour class would require approximately 15 hours per week of student study time.
 Given this, it is strongly recommended that accepted applicants limit work schedules to keep up with the academic rigor of the program.

-* Per-course tuition based on 3 credit-hour courses.
+*Per-course tuition based on 3 credit-hour courses.

 Request More Information

-Submit the form below, and a representative will contact you to answer any questions.
+Submit this form, and an Enrollment Specialist will contact you to answer your questions.

-By submitting this form, I am providing my digital signature agreeing that The University of Texas at Arlington (UTA) may email me or contact me regarding educational services by telephone and/or text message utilizing automated technology or a pre-recorded message at the telephone number(s) provided above.
+By submitting this form, I am providing my digital signature agreeing that The University of Texas at Arlington (UTA) and its agent, Risepoint, may email me or contact me regarding educational services by telephone and/or text message utilizing automated technology or a pre-recorded message at the telephone number(s) provided above.
 I understand this consent is not a condition to attend UTA or to purchase any other goods or services.
+Privacy Policy.
+SMS Terms.

 Start your application today!